sy77777en/video_annotation_folk/labels_markdown/cam_motion/index.md

 <details>
 <summary><h4> Question (Definition)</h4></summary>

+- Does the video include one or more shot transitions?

 - Does the video contain hard cuts or soft transitions, or a combination of both?

 - Are there any shot transitions in the video?

-- Does this footage feature cuts or soft transitions?
+- Does this footage feature one or more cuts or soft transitions?

 </details>